g-w1/blog/_drafts/writing-a-compiler.md

 }
 ```

 The analyzer also modifies some of the ast nodes and adds the variables declared in them to them.
 This helps the code generator.
 I did not use an intermediate representation since I am not doing any code optimisation, but it seems *really* interesting.
 Ill definitely look into it in the future.
 Maybe for zig's self-hosted compiler.
-I actually came up with the exact same method of adding `Option<_>` fields to the Awt that would be mutated by the Analyser as Tristan Hume did when [writing his compiler](https://thume.ca/2019/04/18/writing-a-compiler-in-rust/) without even knowing it!
-His blog post actually was the origional thing that inspired my interest in compilers, but I didn't understand a lot of it.
+I actually came up with the exact same method of adding `Option<_>` fields to the Ast that would be mutated by the Analyser as Tristan Hume did when [writing his compiler](https://thume.ca/2019/04/18/writing-a-compiler-in-rust/) without even knowing it!
+His blog post actually was the original thing that inspired my interest in compilers, but I didn't understand a lot of it.
+Now I do!

 **Code Generation**